Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 The prescription of spices appears to be designed to affect both memory and emotional experience.
-Both memory and emotion directly connect to the reward center of our brains.
+Both memory and emotion directly link with the reward center of our brains.
 The aroma of the presence of God was designed to connect us with Him at this meeting place.

-This particular altar was, significantly, positioned in front of the Holy of Holies, where the Ark resided.
-The third mention of "I will meet with you" strongly connects us with both of these furnishings' function and purpose.
+This particular altar was significantly positioned in front of the Holy of Holies, where the Ark resided.
+The third mention of "I will meet with you" strongly links us with these furnishings' functions and purposes.

 You shall put the mercy seat on top of the ark, and in the ark, you shall put the Testimony that I will give you.
-And there I will meet with you, and I will speak with you from above the mercy seat, from between the two cherubim which are on the ark of the Testimony.
+And there I will meet with you . . .

 Incense and Prayer